-Claim: Newspaper publishes letter to the editor suggesting that 2007's early start to Daylight Saving Time contributed to global warming.
+Claim: A letter to the editor suggested that 2007’s early start to Daylight Saving Time contributed to global warming.

 Example: [Arkansas Democrat-Gazette, 2007]

 You may have noticed that March of this year was particularly hot.
 As a matter of fact, I understand that it was the hottest March since the beginning of the last century.
 All of the trees were fully leafed out and legions of bugs and snakes were crawling around during a time in Arkansas when, on a normal year, we might see a snowflake or two.

 This should come as no surprise to any reasonable person.
 As you know, Daylight Saving Time started almost a month early this year.
 You would think that members of Congress would have considered the warming effect that an extra hour of daylight would have on our climate.
 Or did they?

 Perhaps this is another plot by a liberal Congress to make us believe that global warming is a real threat.
 Perhaps next time there should be serious studies performed before Congress passes laws with such far-reaching effects.

 Origins: Since the first implementation of Daylight Saving Time (DST) in the United State during World

 believed the springtime adjustment of clocks somehow created an “extra” hour of daylight (when all it did was shift the time of day that daylight hours occurred) or that it had a deleterious effect on crops and farm animals (who are oblivious to humans’ methods of keeping time).
 Now that stock of humor has been increased with the additional claim that the lengthened Daylight Saving Time period which was implemented in 2007 (when DST began three weeks earlier than in previous years and stayed in effect for an additional week longer in the fall) contributed to record high temperatures recorded across the U.S. in the late winter and early spring by producing a daily extra hour of “warming” daylight.